 In Key Stage 4 students receive either ASK, achieving.
-Evidence of additional support provided and BASE provides a calm place which a student might access to concentrate fully on learning or to with the learning content, the knowledge and skills linked access emotional support; this acts as a vehicle to to specific grades for that term or module. overcome a challenge and then return to their learning QLA sheets (Question Level Analysis) to show what works best for a student and to pre-assess what a them specifically the areas of success and areas to student might need.
-TIS work is carried out with specific students, improve on.
-This is in the exam context so that the - based on their ACE score assessments in BASE or students develop a deeper understanding of the exam process that identifies what examination arrangements strategies over time. throughout their school life.
-Learning Language and tier 2 vocabulary is The examination arrangements are put into Learning Leaders engage in monitoring specific - , students through their own check-in system to support and it makes learning more uniformed across the them positively so that they are in the right mindset subjects so that the high expectations and positive the exam environment and the system in place to ready for the school day. learning routines are maintained.
-In feedback we use maximise their potential.
+Evidence of additional support provided and BASE provides a calm place which a student might access to concentrate fully on learning or to with the learning content, the knowledge and skills linked access emotional support; this acts as a vehicle to overcome a challenge and then return to their learning what works best for a student and to pre-assess what a student might need. • TIS work is carried out with specific students, improve on.
+This is in the exam context so that the based on their ACE score assessments in BASE or • process that identifies what examination arrangements throughout their school life.
+Learning Language and tier 2 vocabulary is The examination arrangements are put into Learning Leaders engage in monitoring specific students through their own check-in system to support them positively so that they are in the right mindset - ready for the school day. maximise their potential.
 Personal Provision Plans assist the Learning Highlights, Next Steps and DIT (Dedicated Improvement Leaders in monitoring the inclusion of students.
-A Time). variety of support mechanisms both in school and from • The School frequently uses visualisers in the outside agencies are utilised. classroom to explore modelling and scaffolding through • The SEND Team frequently meets with students different means. to maintain the relationships and to provide support to Students are led to be highly reflective and students who might need advice or a helping hand at acutely aware of their current skills and knowledge at any any stage during the school day.
-Also, engagement with one time so that they can reflect and systematically drive specific students and sampling work to gather deeper their own self-improvement and continue progressing. knowledge linked to teaching and learning through DIT enables all students to access deep-learning student voice. according to their ability and needs so that they fully • Students with heightened needs have an agreed understand key errors made and remedy this. 'go to person' who they can access in wellbeing or Students are taught in mixed ability groups in key another member of staff as a key person in order to stage 3 (year 7, 8 and 9) receive support to be successful on their school day.
+A Time). variety of support mechanisms both in school and from • The School frequently uses visualisers in the outside agencies are utilised. classroom to explore modelling and scaffolding through • The SEND Team frequently meets with students different means. to maintain the relationships and to provide support to • Students are led to be highly reflective and students who might need advice or a helping hand at acutely aware of their current skills and knowledge at any any stage during the school day.
+Also, engagement with one time so that they can reflect and systematically drive specific students and sampling work to gather deeper their own self-improvement and continue progressing. knowledge linked to teaching and learning through DIT enables all students to access deep-learning student voice. according to their ability and needs so that they fully • Students with heightened needs have an agreed understand key errors made and remedy this. 'go to person' who they can access in wellbeing or • Students are taught in mixed ability groups in key another member of staff as a key person in order to stage 3 (year 7, 8 and 9) receive support to be successful on their school day.
 This Some groups are smaller in order to provide support may be very occasional, or short-term and more personalised learning.
-These groupings may be agreed with the student and/or family to ensure that the broad but all students are appropriately challenged to student feels supported. progress. • The Wellbeing suite of rooms is used to support All students in Year 7-10 undertake standardised a wide variety of students presenting a range of needs, Reading Assessments three times a year to examine social emotional, academic or developmental, with a reading comprehension skills in relation to their wide variety of staff and outside agencies.
+These groupings may be agreed with the student and/or family to ensure that the broad but all students are appropriately challenged to student feels supported. progress. • The Wellbeing suite of rooms is used to support • All students in Year 7-10 undertake standardised a wide variety of students presenting a range of needs, Reading Assessments three times a year to examine social emotional, academic or developmental, with a reading comprehension skills in relation to their wide variety of staff and outside agencies.